"The one who brings joy"

 Color: White with patches

-Abigail had a few tumors removed last summer (2020).
-They were biopsied and came back as low grade cancer.
+Abigail had a few tumors removed in 2020.
+They were biopsied and came back as low grade mast cell cancer, which is a very common type of skin cancer in dogs.
+Low-grade MCTs tend not to spread, and can often be cured by surgical removal.
 Abi's foster mom is monitoring potential new lumps and reporting to our vet as needed.
-Abigail has good days and bad days.
-The diagnosis is unsure and the pronostic is guarded in her case.
+So far so good and other than that, Abi is healthy and happy as a clam.

-Foster mom vows to keep Abigail as long as needed, but she would love to help another dog is Abi finds a forever home.
-Her longevity is uncertain but she is a happy dog who enjoys being pampered.
+While foster mom vows to keep Abigail as long as needed, she would love to help another dog is Abi finds a forever home.

 A little on the smaller side, but stocky and compact.
 Abigail is well proportioned and muscular.
 She sure is a little beauty.
 She's much cuter in person because her loving and outgoing personality is a large part of her charm.